Ipython

 In Debian 8 use pip3 and the default instructions.

-Install npm from here: and follow the instructions:
+Install npm from here

-Install npm from here:
+Install npm from here

 # curl -sL https://deb.nodesource.com/setup | bash - # apt-get install -y nodejs # #or directly from: http://gfif.udea.edu.co/downloads/nodejs_0.10.36-1nodesource1~wheezy1_amd64.deb